AIG files to dismiss part of Greenberg suit over bailout

 The company said its board also feared “incalculable harm to AIG’s corporate brand and image and relationships with shareholders, customers, regulators and elected officials” if it pursued a lawsuit.

-A lawyer for Starr, Robert Dwyer, said in a statement that AIG’s filing repeats the position the company’s board took in January and does not impact claims Starr is pursuing directly on behalf of AIG shareholders.

-Starr will oppose AIG’s motion in a filing later this month, Dwyer, of the law firm Boies, Schiller & Flexner, said.
-The company has until April 26 to respond in court.
+A spokeswoman for Starr’s lawyer did not immediately respond to a request for a comment.
 Last month Starr amended its complaint, more than doubling the damages it is seeking to roughly $55.5 billion.

 The Case is Starr International Co Inc vs. United States, U.S. Court of Federal Claims, No. 11-00779.